mbn-code/Hackers-Handbook-Vol-1-Full-Version/src/pages/en/introduction.md

 **Welcome to *Hackers Handbook* Vol. 1!**

+**This is all strictly for Educational Purposes.
+We are not responsable for any actions you make which can lead to trouble, it is highly illegal to use hacking for malicious purposes on unauthorized systems and systems which you haven't gotten permission to test on**

-This is the ´docs´ and ´handbook´ for learning or getting the basics updated in cyber security and information gathering.
+This is the `docs` and `handbook` for learning or getting the basics updated in cyber security and information gathering.
 It contains:

 * Operating systems ✅
 * Virtual machines -> setting one up, and the different Operating systems ✅